 All practicing CNAs have completed a post-secondary training program to receive certification, which will generally take between eight and 16 weeks to complete.
-With a 2016 median annual salary of $26,590, many who hope to progress to a more advanced level of nursing in the future will pursue their CNA certification as a first step to help determine if nursing is the right path for them.
+With a 2018 median annual salary of $28,530, many who hope to progress to a more advanced level of nursing in the future will pursue a nursing assistant position as a first step to help determine if nursing is the right path for them.1

 Conversely, LPNs are required to obtain a degree from an accredited Practical Nursing program.
 This will typically take between one and two years.
 In terms of Nursing degrees, this one is the quickest to complete, resulting in qualification to sit for the National Council Licensure Examination (NCLEX-PN).
 This licensure will qualify you for an array of practical nursing jobs.

-In 2016, LPNs earned a median annual salary of $44,090.* This hike in earnings is due to the extended duties LPNs are responsible for in comparison to CNAs.
+In 2018, LPNs earned a median annual salary of $46,240.1 This jump in earning potential is due to the extended duties LPNs are responsible for in comparison to CNAs.
 Read about these daily tasks below.

 The daily duties of a practical nurse